SignPath/website/docs/documentation/directory-synchronization.md

 ![Microsoft Entra ID - test provisioning](/assets/img/resources/documentation_scim-06b-test-provisioning.png){:.margin-left}

-When the provisioning succeeded, click on "View details" in the section _3.
+When the provisioning succeeded, click on "View details" in section _3.
 Match user between source and target system_.
 The synchronization should have found an existing user on SignPath that matches.
 If it attempts to create a new user, there is an error in the configuration.

 ![Microsoft Entra ID - validate provisioning](/assets/img/resources/documentation_scim-06c-validate-provisioning.png){:.margin-left}